GFore/ReacTacToe/README.md

 ---

 ## Yeah, what else?
-Upon completion of the basic follow-along tutorial, these improvements are suggested as challenges to complete on your own, in order of increasing difficulty:
+After completing the basic app, the tutorial suggests making these improvements on your own in order to get more experience with React:
 1. ~~Display the location for each move in the move history list.~~ **_[DONE]_**
 2. ~~Bold the currently selected item in the move list.~~ **_[DONE]_**
 3. ~~Rewrite Board to use two loops to make the squares instead of hardcoding them.~~ **_[DONE]_**